International Students Pre-Arrival Information

 Last Name (Family Name):

 For additional information please contact Residence Life at email@example.com.

 TEMPORARY HOUSING - OFF CAMPUS

-- Best Western, Robert Treat Hotel located at 50 Park Place, Newark, Phone: 973 622-1000
+Best Western, Robert Treat Hotel, 50 Park Place, Newark, NJ

 Rates: $129 per night/room.
 Room accommodations are king or double-queen standards.
 Double-queen standards have two queen beds and can accommodate up to four people. $149 per night/room.
 Room accommodations are for a double-queen suite.
 Double-queen suites have two double beds and a pullout couch; this room can accommodate up to five people.
 Reservations are necessary to ensure availability.